Effects of Online Self-Disclosure on Social Feedback During the COVID-19 Pandemic: Results

-Table \ref{tab:rq3_regression_commentlength} summarizes regression results for comment length.
-A subset of 9 variables \emph{age, education, marital status disclosure, negative sentiments, first-person pronouns, topic 3, topic 8, topic 10, and topic 11} was chosen for informational support.
+\item \textbf{comment length: } A subset of 9 variables \emph{age, education, marital status disclosure, negative sentiments, first-person pronouns, topic 3, topic 8, topic 10, and topic 11} was chosen for informational support (Table \ref{tab:rq3_regression_commentlength}).
 In particular, we find that there exist positive relations between the average length of comments and \emph{age or education disclosure, first-person pronouns, topic 3, topic 8, and topic 10} variables.
-Topic 3, topic 8, and topic 10 are shown to be affiliated with longer comments.
 Topic 3 and topic 8 are about families and friends whereas topic 10 is more relevant to wearing masks and social distancing outside.
-In terms of emotional support, \emph{age information disclosure, three sentiment (positive/negative/neutral) scores, post length and three topics (topic 3, 8, and 9)} parameters were selected.
+In terms of emotional support, \emph{age information disclosure, three sentiment (positive/negative/neutral) scores, post length, and three topics (topic 3, 8, and 9)} parameters were selected.
 Similar to informational support seeking posts, we discover substantial connections between comment length and topics 3 and 8 in postings requesting emotional aid.
 Moreover, as the length of postings grows, so does the length of comments.